 We got the train into Liverpool Street and then for the sake of my sanity we jumped straight into a cab.
 The driver was really interesting to chat to, giving us a bit of an insight into ‘The Knowledge’!
 He was unaware of the pier we needed to pick our cruise up from, but as we talked he figured out where we meant, and he got us right to the door, which just made it so simple for us.

-The tour itself was great – a City Cruise from Bankside Pier to London Eye Pier and we zigzagged across the Thames visiting landmarks along the shore, listening to a running commentary providing tourist information.
+The tour itself was great: a City Cruise from Bankside Pier to London Eye Pier.
+They offer lots of different experiences including dinner cruises and speedboats.
+We took the hop on/hop off tour, zigzagging across the Thames, visiting landmarks along the shore, listening to a running commentary providing tourist information.
 The boat carried about 400 passengers and most of it was undercover, though there was also an outside area on the roof for if you happen to catch the one day of the year that is scorchio.
 It was clean and tidy – even the loos – and there is a small bar serving drinks and snacks.
 We were on board for about 90 minutes so it got a bit much for Pixie towards the end – mostly because she missed her nap as we didn’t take a pushchair for her!